labforge/sdk-demos/disparity/README.md

 This example assumes that:
 - your camera is properly calibrated
 - the calibration parameters are uploaded the camera.
 Checkout the [calibration example](../calibration/README.md) to see how to upload your parameters.
 - all the image quality related settings such as `exposure`, `gain`, and `CCM` are set.
-Please use `Stereo Viewer` or `eBusPlayer` to configure the image quality to your like.
+Please use `Stereo Viewer` or `eBusPlayer` to configure the image quality to your liking.

-The Python script shows how to programmatically
+The Python script shows how to:
 - set camera into disparity mode
 - set disparity parameters
 - acquire disparity map